pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 #### 4. Set Advanced Options

-The Python, Egg, Zip Files section allows you to load dependencies onto your job.
+The "Python, Egg, Zip Files" section allows you to load dependencies onto your job.
 This can be used for a variety of use cases including mounting Python files to the Executors, using Wheel files, and more.

 In the Python, Egg, Zip Files section select the "utils.py" and "simple_udf.zip" file dependencies to load the UDF to the Spark Job.
 Notice the files have already been uploaded to the File Resource so you just need to select them from there.